-On planning to assess a collapsed player ensure you are safe to approach and call for help.
-Assess the player using the ABC approach, opening their airway and assessing for breathing and pulse for 10 seconds.
-If no pulse; commence CPR immediately after ensuring emergency aid is en route to you.
+On planning to assess a collapsed player, ensure you are safe to approach and call for help.
+Assess the player using the ABC approach, opening their airway and assess for breathing and a pulse for 10 seconds.
+If there is no pulse; commence CPR immediately after ensuring emergency aid is en route to you.
 Continue good quality CPR until help arrives or there are signs of life.
-Ensure there are minimal interruptions in the delivery of CPR especially chest compressions to maintain the coronary artery perfusion pressure.
+Ensure there are minimal interruptions in the delivery of CPR, especially chest compressions to maintain the coronary artery perfusion pressure.

-If providing care to an arrested paediatric patient be aware of the need for 5 rescue breaths/ventilations and assessing for signs of life before commencing chest compressions at a ratio of 15 compressions to 2 breathes/ventilations.
+If providing care to an paediatric patient in cardiac arrest, be aware of the need for 5 rescue breaths/ventilations and assess for signs of life before commencing chest compressions at a ratio of 15 compressions to 2 breaths/ventilations.

-In a choking player assess severity of airway obstruction and treat appropriately.
-Encourage the player to cough if they have an effective cough, if an ineffective cough deliver up to 5 back blows followed by up to 5 abdominal thrusts and alternate between these methods until the foreign body is dislodged and the player is able to breathe freely.
+In a choking player, assess severity of any airway obstruction and treat appropriately.
+Encourage the player to cough if they have an effective cough, if an ineffective cough then deliver up to 5 back blows followed by up to 5 abdominal thrusts, and alternate between these methods until the foreign body is dislodged and the player is able to breathe freely.
 If the player collapses commence CPR immediately

 In a collapsed player with no suspicion of spinal injury who is breathing and with a pulse but remains unconscious, place them in the recovery position to help protect their airway.